Ayoreo language

 Ayoreo is a Zamucoan language spoken in both Paraguay and Bolivia.
 It is also known as Morotoco, Moro, Ayoweo, Ayoré, and Pyeta Yovai.
 However, the name "Ayoreo" is more common in Bolivia, and "Morotoco" in Paraguay.
 It is spoken by the Ayoreo people, an indigenous ethnic group traditionally living on a combined hunter-gatherer and farming lifestyle.

 Classification

 Ayoreo is classified as a Zamucoan language, along with Chamacoco.
-Extinct Guarañoca may have been a dialect.

 Geographic distribution

 Ayoreo is spoken in both Paraguay and Bolivia, with 3,100 speakers total, 1,700 of whom live in Paraguay and 1,400 in Bolivia.
 Within Paraguay, Ayoreo is spoken in the Chaco Department and the northern parts of the Alto Paraguay Department.
 In Bolivia, it is spoken in the Cordillera Province, in the Santa Cruz Department.

 Phonology

 Bertinetto (2009) reports that Ayoreo has the 5 vowels //a, e, i, o, u//, which appear both as oral and nasal.